christinedraper/knife-topo/README.md

     $ gem install knife-topo

-You may need to use `sudo gem install knife-topo` instead, depending on your setup.
+You may need to use `sudo gem install knife-topo`, depending on your setup.

-This plugin has been tested with Chef Version 11.12 on Ubuntu 14.04 LTS, Windows 7 and Windows 8.1.
+This plugin has been tested with Chef Version 11.12 on Ubuntu 14.04 LTS.

-Note: When testing on a Mac, we found knife was not configured to use gems on the gem path.
-If you encounter this, try the first approach (copy the ruby plugin scripts into ~/.chef/plugins/knife).
+Note: I've encountered a case (on a Mac) where knife was not configured to use gems on the gem path.
+If the gem install succeeds but `knife topo` is not a recognized knife command, try the first approach (copy the ruby plugin scripts into ~/.chef/plugins/knife).

 # Usage #